What is construction management?

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 Employment opportunities for construction managers are excellent.
-In 2015, 90% of UON’s construction managment graduates had a job within four months of graduating.
+97% of our construction management graduates secure a job within four months of graduating (QILT 2018).
 Our graduates work for major construction companies like LendLease, Brookfield Multiplex, Theiss, John Holland, Hansen Yunken, Leighton Contractors, Laing O’Rourke.
 The average starting salary for a construction manager is over $89,000.

 The Australian construction industry is massive and continues to grow - over the past five years, employment in the NSW construction industry has increased by 11%.
 The industry employs more than 1 million people, accounting for around 9% of the country's total workforce and contributes about 7.8% of Australia’s gross domestic product (GDP).

 Take your pick from a range of job possibilities.
-As a UON graduate you can oversee projects from behind the scenes, take on a specialist position, or you might prefer the satisfaction of on-site management and supervision.
+As a University of Newcastle graduate you can oversee projects from behind the scenes, take on a specialist position, or you might prefer the satisfaction of on-site management and supervision.
 Typical roles include:

-This degree is fully endorsed by five professional bodies in Australia and internationally.
+This degree is fully endorsed by six professional bodies in Australia and internationally.
 It is accredited by:

 These accreditations reflect the direct relationship between what you’ll learn in the degree and the requirements of various sectors of the construction industry.

-All UON construction management students must complete 16 weeks of industrial experience during their degree.
+All University of Newcastle construction management students must complete 16 weeks of industrial experience during their degree.
 This can be completed in one block or as shorter placements of no less than two weeks.
 Through your work placement you’ll build vital professional networks and put your learning into practice.